-The first step in the ECL calculation is to identify whether there was a significant increase in credit risk.
-The selected indicators will determine whether a 12-month or a lifetime ECL is calculated.
 We gained an understanding of the lending process from disbursement to monitoring and to the calculation of impairment, identified the main control points, and tested their operational effectiveness, including management's approval.

-Thereby our focus was on adaptations of methods and processes introduced to capture the increased uncertainties of the present and future environment in ECL.
+Thereby our focus was on adaptations of methods and processes introduced to capture the increased uncertainties of the present and future environment in order to quantify their impact on ECL.